FromtonRouge/qmk_firmware/keyboards/handwired/kaladrius/readme.md

 If you are interested by using Jackdaw and the Kaladrius here are some things to know before continuing :

-- First it's an orthographic system so it's slower than steno
+- First it's an orthographic system, it's slower than steno
-- It appears that by learning Jackdaw you won't loose your typing speed in normal layout
+- It appears that by learning Jackdaw you won't loose your touch typing speed
 - It's only for the english language but...
-- ... english is not my first language...
+- ... english is not my first language I may not be the right person to validate the system...
-- At the moment there is no real proof that Jackdaw will allow me to code faster.
-I have some intuitions but I need to really practice to find the limits or find other problems.
-My last typing test was 145 wpm but it was on a 100 common words test and I need to do measurements on real text and C++ code.
 - I may add/remove features, change dictionaries and/or change the fingers layout and the keyboard design to improve the keyboard.
 - If I change the dictionary or the design you may need to relearn some things (maybe a lots of things for major dictionary changes)
 - The build of the keyboard is easy but very very long
+- At the moment there is no real proof that Jackdaw will allow me to code faster.
+I have some intuitions but I need to really practice to find the limits or other problems.
+My last typing test was 145 wpm but it was on a 100 common words test and I need to do measurements on real text and C++ code, I can't do that now because I still don't know to type properly with this...
-- To learn Jackdaw I'm currently working on an application [KaladriusTrainer](https://github.com/FromtonRouge/KaladriusTrainer)
+- So to really learn Jackdaw I'm working on an application called [KaladriusTrainer](https://github.com/FromtonRouge/KaladriusTrainer)

 # How to build this keyboard ?

-To build the Kaladrius you'll need :
+To build the Kaladrius you have to :

-- To 3D print 6 different parts
+- 3D print 6 different parts
-- To do the electronic by yourself
+- Do the electronic by yourself
-- To be patient

 ## 3D Printed parts